UJALA-TYAGI/Word-Cloud/README.md

 # Word-Cloud
-Generating a word cloud from some text.
+Python script for generating a word cloud from some text.